 Field Description

-Job Name Name of your device import schedule

-Import Source Remote File
+Job Type Import Remote File

+Descriptions System generated description.
+You may change if you want to.

 Host Host name or IP address

 Protocol Protocol used for communications

-Field Description

 Path Path name on the remote host including the import filename (e.g., /usr/local/tmp/filename)

 User User name needed to log in

 Password Password needed to log in

 Add to appliance Appliance where you want to import device (will only list your appliance unless you have a Central Management license)